FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation

-While effective for short clips, this dense projection strategy generates hundreds of tokens for just a few seconds of audio.
-As the input duration extends to minutes or hours, the sequence length explodes, causing the computational cost of the autoregressive LLM, which scales quadratically ($O(N^2)$), to become prohibitive.
-This phenomenon, often referred to as the token explosion, leads to excessive KV cache growth and unacceptable latency, rendering real-time processing impractical \citep{HiRED}.

-This bottleneck is particularly critical given the growing demand for long-form speech understanding in real-world applications such as meeting summarization (speech summarization (SSUM)) and spoken query-based question answering (SQQA) \citep{GAMA,SSUM}.
-Unlike short commands, these tasks require the model to reason over long temporal contexts containing thousands of acoustic events.
-Existing architectures, constrained by their dense token representation, struggle to handle such long sequences efficiently.
-To address this, we propose a paradigm shift from simple feature alignment to extreme temporal compression.

-To bridge this gap, we present \textbf{FastSLM}, a cost-effective architecture designed to distill long-form speech into highly compact representations, making long-context reasoning feasible even under strict computational constraints.
-To drive this architecture, we introduce the \textbf{Hierarchical Frame Querying Transformer (HFQ-Former)}, a novel mechanism that departs from flat projection by hierarchically compressing acoustic features.
-By progressively abstracting local details into global contexts, HFQ-Former reduces the speech representation rate to approximately \textbf{1.67 tokens per second}, enabling the processing of hour-long audio on consumer-grade hardware.
-Furthermore, we introduce a three-stage training strategy designed to maximize data efficiency, enabling robust long-context adaptation without relying on expensive human-annotated long-form instruction datasets.
+For multi-minute audio, this sequence length explodes, rendering the quadratic computational cost of the autoregressive LLM prohibitive.

+A critical challenge in extreme speech compression stems from the audio modality's inherent nature.
+Unlike images or videos with high spatial redundancy, speech is a sequential, non-overlapping stream of localized acoustic events.
+Attempting to compress this dense stream into a highly reduced token space using flat pooling or single-stage projection inevitably causes catastrophic loss of fine-grained acoustic cues (e.g., phonemes, intonation) necessary for linguistic understanding.